 Corn pudding is weirdly something I’m used to eating around the holidays.
 My friend’s mom used to serve it at her Christmas party, and in the days before I was gluten-free, I used to inhale platefuls of it.

 The time of year might perhaps explain why so many sweet corn pudding recipes add a ton of butter, milk and flour (other than the fact that they’re most likely written by Southerners).
 The end result can feel more like a gooey cornbread, which distracts from the fact that the corn being used is lackluster canned or frozen kernels.

 I was lucky enough to get a special food delivery of 10 cobs of Florida sweet corn a few weeks ago.
 It’s one of the few places that’s pumping out fresh corn this time of year.
 So I was a little spoiled.
 But luckily, summer is just around the corner for those of you not able to find fresh cobs at the market.

-To make the pudding, I used almond milk and coconut oil instead of butter, and then made the batter gluten-free by using a combination of organic cornmeal and cornstarch.
+To make the pudding, I used almond milk and coconut oil instead of butter, (I like this brand) and then made the batter gluten-free by using a combination of organic cornmeal and cornstarch.
 I’m not sure if it would have mattered what I used though, because the corn was so sweet and delicious, nothing else really mattered.

 Since it’s Derby Day this weekend, it might just be the perfect time of year to make this healthy corn pudding recipe.
 As you know, I enjoy any occasion that involves ponies.
 And at least with lighter dishes like this one, I end up feeling more like the jockey than the horse.